 kelime<N><pl><0><V><cpl:pres><3s>

 and although most of the items’ surface forms are identical, we need to work through all suffixes and their different kinds of connections.
-Also, as the surface form of Ottoman Turkish has less information, Ottoman morphological analysis would yield much more results than the corresponding counterpart.
+Also, as the surface form of Ottoman Turkish has less information, Ottoman morphological analysis would yield many more results than its corresponding counterpart.

 Because of these hindrances and trying to come up with a quick-and-dirty yet workable solution, I have made the following observations:

-1. Our part-of-speech system should not need to be highly specialized.
-Actually we need to have only three classes: Nouns, verbs and proper nouns.
-Proper nouns are grammatically nouns but their ortography may require different rules.
+1. Our part-of-speech system does not need to be highly specialized.
+Actually, we only need to have three classes: Nouns, verbs, and proper nouns.
+Proper nouns are grammatically nouns, but their orthography may require different rules.
 We will call these three word classes.

-2. We can get away with a set of surface level rules to translate suffixes for each word class.
-These rules use attributes that can be derived from Turkish Latin ortography.
+2. We can get away with a set of surface-level rules to translate suffixes for each word class.
+These rules use attributes that can be derived from Turkish Latin orthography.

 These rules are: